Network Congestion Control with Markovian Multipath Routing: Notations and preliminaries

 \subsection{Routing and traffic equilibrium}

-We review next some equilibrium models for traffic in congested networks.
-In this setting the source flows $x^k$ are fixed but may be routed along a set of alternative paths $R^k$ connecting the origin $s_k$ to the destination $d_k$.
+We review next some equilibrium models for traffic routing in congested networks.
+In this setting the source flow rates $x^k$ are fixed but may be routed along a set of alternative paths $R^k$ connecting the origin $s_k$ to the destination $d_k$.
 The basic modeling principle introduced by Wardrop in \cite{Wardrop:1952} is that at equilibrium only paths that are optimal should be used to route flow.

-We stress that, in contrast with rate control which is based solely on the queuing delays $p_a=\psi_a(w_a)$, route optimality will be measured using the total delays $\la_a=\la_a^0+\psi_a(w_a)$.
+In contrast with rate control which uses queueing delay $p_a=\rho_a(w_a)$, route optimality will be measured using the total delays $\la_a=\la_a^0+\rho_a(w_a)$ so that packets are routed along paths with smaller round trip times and not only small queuing delays.
+The rationale is that the earlier each packet is delivered, the larger the rate.
+The protocol should automatically select the most efficient routes, depending on the congestion prevailing on each link.
+A further advantage of choosing the currently shortest path using total delay is to ensure that packets arrive in order to their destination, reducing the conflicts with the duplicate {\em ack} mechanism for detecting packet losses in TCP.

+{\sc Example.} To illustrate the point, consider two parallel links with identical queuing capacity but one of them with much longer propagation delay.
+A routing based on queuing delay alone would yield a 50\% traffic split, with {\em ack} delays dominated by the slow link which unnecessarily limits the transmission rate (the fast link being under-utilized).
+Instead, a routing based on total delay will use the fast link more intensively until increased queuing makes the slow link competitive, achieving a higher throughput.
+Naturally, the fast link will have a larger queue as compared to the slow link, but not larger than in single-path routing as long as TCP is still controlling the amount of traffic using the Vegas mechanism.
+Eventually, a very slow link will not be used at all, which is again consistent with supporting higher rates.